chiral-carbon/kg-for-science/README.md

   ```

 All current databases are in the ```data/databases``` directory which can be downloaded and loaded with ```sqlite3``` to run queries on your own terminal.
 Refer to the [databases README](data/databases/README.md) for information on the tables that constitute each of the databases.

+## Run an existing DB

+To run an existing database in the `databases` directory:

 ```
 sqlite3 databases/<table_name>
 ```

-### 5. To launch a Gradio interface for SQL query search over the created databases, run:
+## Launch a Gradio interface for SQL query search over the created databases
 ```
 gradio scripts/run_db_interface.py
 ```